KDE/documentation-develop-kde-org/source/patterns/navigation/grid.rst

 graphically (as images with or without text), such as a gallery of pictures or video thumbnails, or the content of a store.

-For elements that are better represented by text, use a :doc:`list <List>`.
+For elements that are better represented by text, use a :doc:`list </components/list>`.

 How to use
 ----------